sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_ml_kem.rst

 encapsulation in ML-KEM.
 Table
 :ref:`Polynomial Sampling Methods <pubkey/kyber/poly_sample>` lists the
 supported methods.
-The sampling counter :math:`N` is managed by the sampler object and increments with each method call accordingly.
+The sampling counter :math:`N` is managed by the sampler object and is incremented with each method call accordingly.

 .. _pubkey/kyber/poly_sample: